-- 110. During review hearings, PPS regularly sets the next review date that a probationer must return to court and again face PPS's testimony about their compliance or noncompliance. - 111.
-Defendant PPS's representations about individuals' compliance with PPS's probation conditions have severe consequences, such as jail time, for individuals on probation.
+- 114. During review hearings in Municipal Court, PPS regularly set the next review date for probationers.
+For others who did not have review hearings scheduled, PPS set court dates during probation appointments if it wanted to bring the individual to court.
+The Municipal Court did not provide any additional notice to the individual of the time, location, or nature of the hearing. - 115.
+Defendant PPS's representations about individuals' compliance with PPS's probation conditions had severe consequences, such as jail time, for individuals on probation.
 Plaintiff Harper, for example, spent five days in jail for allegedly missing check-in appointments, without being informed of the specific appointments she allegedly missed or being given advance notice about PPS's intent to make in-court statements about these appointments or the opportunity to contest them.
-Plaintiff Essig spent 24 hours in jail, allegedly for missing check-ins, even though Ms. Essig had reported for her appointments. - 112.
-PPS does not recommend that individuals receive any credit towards what they owe when they serve time in jail, and they do not receive any credit.
-Thus, these jail stays merely reinforce the power PPS has over the probationer, without allowing the individual any relief from the total amount owed. - 113.
-Because of Defendant PPS's actions and representations at review hearings, individuals remain on probation with PPS after being released from jail, with the constant threat of jail at future review hearings unless they satisfy PPS with payments.
+Plaintiff Essig spent 24 hours in jail, allegedly for missing check-ins, even though Ms. Essig had reported for her appointments and possessed documentation proving her attendance. - 116.
+PPS did not recommend that individuals receive any credit towards their court debt balance for time served in jail due to probation revocation or contempt rulings, and the court did not give probationers any credit.
+Thus, these jail stays merely reinforced the power PPS wielded over the probationer, without allowing the individual any relief from the total amount owed. - 117.
+Because of Defendant PPS's actions and representations at review hearings, individuals remained on probation with PPS after being released from jail, with the constant threat of jail at future review hearings unless they satisfied PPS with payments. - 118.
+Through its actions, policies, and practices, PPS acted with reckless and callous indifference to the constitutional rights of individuals on probation.